KooshaYeganeh/Limiter/README.md

 # Limiter

+Permission Limiter

+# INFO

-Permission Limiter for Some commands in Linux Servers for Security
+Limit Permissions for commands and compilers in Linux Server for Better Security

+> HELP for complete commands